adimalhotra11/adimalhotra11/README.md

 - 🔭 I’m currently working on becoming a better analyst by analysing my mistakes.
 - 🔮 What do I do? - Complete my assignments and take part in Kaggle competitions.
-- 🌱 I’m currently learning to use reinforcement learning in real life to control mechanical conveyances for transporting people or goods...basically, I'm learning how to drive.
+- 🌱 I’m currently learning to apply data science to various activities around me!
 - 👯 I’m looking to collaborate on Data Science related projects.
-- 🤔 I’m looking for help with being more productive during the pandemic.
+- 🤔 I’m looking for help with being more productive during the pandemic (And yes my assignments too!).
-- 💬 Ask me about: .
+- 💬 Ask me about: Anything.
 - 📫 How to reach me: Use the links in the footer.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I really like motorsports and simRacing.
 - 🖊️ I also try to write once in a while.
-Check it out!
+[Check it out](https://medium.com/@adityamalhotramcs)!
 - 📚 5 Words that best sum me up: Gaming, Music, Memes, Travel and yes Pythonista! .